Suspect in 2 armed robberies shot, killed by police officer

 CHARLOTTE, N.C. — Police in North Carolina say a suspect in a pair of armed robberies has been shot and killed by an officer.

-Charlotte Mecklenburg Police Chief Kerr Putney told reporters that police on Wednesday afternoon spotted a car believed to have been involved in two armed robberies that took place earlier in the day.
+Charlotte Mecklenburg Police Chief Kerr Putney told reporters that police on Wednesday afternoon spotted a car believed to have been involved in two armed robberies.
+The car was reported stolen from the first robbery victim.

 The chief said the suspect also matched the description of a person involved in the armed robberies.
 Putney said an officer encountered the suspect in the parking lot of a store west of the downtown area, determined there was an imminent threat and fatally shot the man.